MicrosoftDocs/fabric-docs/docs/data-engineering/runtime.md

 - The Microsoft Fabric Runtime is built upon **a robust open-source operating system**, ensuring compatibility with various hardware configurations and system requirements.

-Below, you'll find a comprehensive comparison of key components, including Apache Spark versions, supported operating systems, Java, Scala, Python, Delta Lake, and R, for both Runtime 1.1 and Runtime 1.2 within the Microsoft Fabric platform.
+Below, you find a comprehensive comparison of key components, including Apache Spark versions, supported operating systems, Java, Scala, Python, Delta Lake, and R, for both Runtime 1.1 and Runtime 1.2 within the Microsoft Fabric platform.

 |                       | **[Runtime 1.1](./runtime-1-1.md)** | **[Runtime 1.2](./runtime-1-2.md)** |
 |-----------------------|-------------------------------------|-------------------------------------|